-

 Volunteer with Partners For Progress, NFP, Therapeutic Riding Center.
 Horse Experience NOT Necessary!
 If you have the passion to help, we will train you for: Sidewalking, Horse Handling, Grooming & Tacking, and so much more!!!
 Interested?

-Please contact us at volunteer@partnersforprogressnfp.org to RSVP for an Orientation Date.
+Please contact us at volunteer@partnersforprogressnfp.org to schedule a Volunteer Training.

 Come & Help us Change YOUR Community!
 You might just change your life too.
 Thank You!!